This page provides you with information on voting in North Cowichan, including how to register, where to vote, and important dates.

 Resident Elector

 If you are a RESIDENT ELECTOR and are uncertain whether you are on the provincial voters list, please contact Elections BC by phone at 1-800-661-8683 or by visiting their website and filling out the online voter registration form.
-The last extraction of the provincial voters list prior to the April 12, 2025 by-election will be produced by Elections BC on January 16, 2025 so the timeframe to register in advance is very small.
-You must register prior to January 1, 2025 to ensure your name is included in the final register of electors.
-If you miss registering in advance of the January 1, 2025 deadline, and you meet all of the elector requirements noted above, you can still register at the time of voting by providing 2 pieces of acceptable identification.
+The last extraction of the provincial voters list prior to the October 17, 2026 general local election will be produced by Elections BC on August 26, 2026 so the timeframe to register in advance is very small.
+You must register by 4:00pm on August 18, 2026 to ensure your name is included in the final register of electors.
+If you miss registering in advance of the August 18 deadline, and you meet all of the elector requirements noted above, you can still register at the time of voting by providing 2 pieces of acceptable identification.

 Non-Resident Property Elector

 To register as a non-resident property elector you are required to fill out the Registration Form and the Consent Form if there is more than one property owner.
-You must register by January 15, 2025 to ensure your name is included in the final register of electors.
-If you miss registering in advance of the January 15, 2025 deadline, and you meet all of the non-resident property elector voter eligibility requirements, you can still register at the time of voting.
+You must register by 4:00pm on August 18, 2026 to ensure your name is included in the final register of electors.
+If you miss registering in advance of the August 18 deadline, and you meet all of the non-resident property elector voter eligibility requirements, you can still register at the time of voting.